jcpowermac/hanlon-wiki/Node-Slice.md

 # Node Slice

 The *node* slice is used to view the servers managed by Razor.
-Systems with recent checkin below the mk_checkin_interval interval are running the microkernel, while nodes with a long checkin time are running an active model which is bound to the system and are currently not actively checking into razor.
+Systems with recent check in below the mk_checkin_interval are running the microkernel, while nodes with a long check in time are running an active model which is bound to the system and are currently not actively checking into razor.

     $ razor node
     Discovered Nodes